If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Title Screen

-"Acclaim presents" was added to the top of the English version's title screen, causing the logo itself to be moved a bit lower and a single line of copyrights removed.
+"Acclaim presents" was added to the top of the US and European versions' title screen, causing the logo itself to be moved a bit lower and the single Copyright line removed.

-All the copyrights information have been moved to a different screen in the NES version, which is displayed just before going into the main menu.
+All the Copyright information has been moved to a different screen in the international versions, which is displayed just before going into the main menu.

 Main Menu

-The difficulty settings are given much fancier names in the English version.
-Whereas in the Japanese version the choices are EASY, NORMAL and DIFFICULT, the English version instead goes PRACTICE, WARRIOR and SUPREME MASTER.
-The difficulty settings are also aligned horizontally in the Japanese version, allowing the player to move the cursor with the D-Pad by pressing Left or Right, whereas in the English version this can only be done with Select.
-The English version also has the full title of the game on top, whereas the Japanese version simply says "DOUBLE DRAGON" only.
+The difficulty settings are given the much fancier names of PRACTICE, WARRIOR, and SUPREME MASTER in the international versions.
+Whereas in the Japanese version the choices are EASY, NORMAL, and DIFFICULT.
+The difficulty settings are also aligned horizontally in the Japanese version, allowing the player to move the cursor with the D-Pad by pressing Left or Right, whereas in the US/EU versions this can only be done with Select.
+US/EU versions also have the full title of the game on top, whereas the Japanese version simply says "DOUBLE DRAGON".

 HUD

-The HUD is four lines higher in the English version compared to the Japanese version, partially obscuring some of the scenery.
+The HUD is four lines higher in the international versions compared to the Japanese version, partially obscuring some of the scenery.

 Difficulty Differences

-- The Japanese version allows the player to go through all nine stages on any difficulty setting, whereas the English version restricts the game's length on the lower settings: PRACTICE ends the game on Mission 3, while WARRIOR ends on Mission 8, leaving Mission 9 accessible only on SUPREME MASTER.
+• The Japanese version allows the player to go through all nine stages on any difficulty setting, whereas the international versions restricts the game's length on the lower settings: PRACTICE ends the game on Mission 3, while WARRIOR ends on Mission 8, leaving Mission 9 accessible only on SUPREME MASTER.

-- Continues are available by default in the Japanese version, whereas the English version requires the player to enter a cheat code at the GAME OVER screen that changes after every third stage.
+• Continues are available by default in the Japanese version, whereas the international versions require the player to enter a cheat code at the GAME OVER screen that changes after every third stage.
 After choosing to continue, the player will be taken back to the main menu and will be allowed to change the number of players and difficulty setting before resuming at the last stage they left off.
-The length restriction will still be in effect after entering the continue cheat.
+The length restriction will still be in effect after entering the Continue cheat.
 This means that if the player lowers the difficulty level to PRACTICE on Mission 4 or above, the player will be warped back to Mission 3 instead.
 Likewise, lowering the setting to WARRIOR on Mission 9 will cause the player to continue the game on Mission 8 instead.

-- Enemies seem to be more aggressive and have more health points in the Japanese version's DIFFICULT setting than they do in the English version's equivalent setting of SUPREME MASTER.
+• Enemies seem to be more aggressive and have more health points in the Japanese version's DIFFICULT setting than they do in the international versions' equivalent setting of SUPREME MASTER.

 Cutscenes

 The story sequences before each stage were originally written in English during the development of the game.
-In order to make room for the hiragana and katakana font sets, the majority of the images were rearranged within the CHR and reduced in size for the Japanese ROM, resulting in some (mostly subtle) differences between the two versions of the game.
+In order to make room for the hiragana and katakana font sets, the majority of the images were rearranged within the CHR and reduced in size for the Japanese ROM, resulting in some (mostly subtle) differences between versions of the game.
+Mouseover for translations.

 Mission 1

-The final image in the opening cutscene of the English version is a shot of Billy Lee posing and yelling dramatically.
-This image is missing completely in the Japanese version.
-Instead, the Japanese opening ends with the image that comes before that, which is a closeup of Billy's eyes, but now the image is much wider, showing his temples.
+The final image in the opening cutscene in the international versions is a shot of Billy Lee posing and yelling dramatically.
+This image is missing completely in the Japanese version and instead, the opening ends with the image that comes before that, which is a closeup of Billy's eyes, but the image is much wider, showing his temples.

 Mission 2

-The English version has an extra blue line to the skyline above the helicopter and lacks the random gray tile at the upper left corner of the image in the Japanese version.
+The international versions have an extra blue line to the skyline above the helicopter and lack the random gray tile at the upper left corner of the image that is in the Japanese version.

 Mission 3

-The closeup of Billy on the first screen has more details in the English version (note the added hair and jacket on his shoulder) and a couple of pixels on the ladder shown on the third image are miscolored in the Japanese version.
-The image of the helicopter flying over the city on the second screen is wider in the Japanese version, but has less building variations (note the Empire State Building-like structure in the English version of the image missing in the Japanese version).
+The closeup of Billy on the first screen has more details in the international versions (note the added hair and jacket on his shoulder) and a couple of pixels on the ladder shown on the third image are miscolored in the Japanese version.
+The image of the helicopter flying over the city on the second screen is wider in the Japanese version but has fewer building variations (note the Empire State Building-like structure in the international versions, which is missing in the Japanese version).

 Mission 4

-The island, sea and helicopter have more details in the English version.
+The island, sea, and helicopter have more details in the international versions.

 Mission 5

-The image is a bit wider in the English version, adding extra details to the trees on the left and right side.
+The image is a bit wider in the international versions, adding extra details to the trees on the left and right sides.

 Mission 6